spietras/rules_conda/docs/docs/usage/example.md

-    installer = "miniconda",  # "miniconda" or "miniforge", defaults to "miniconda" quiet = False,  # use True to hide conda output version = "4.10.3",  # optional, defaults to 4.10.3 )
+    installer = "miniconda",  # "miniconda" or "miniforge", defaults to "miniconda" quiet = False,  # use True to hide conda output version = "4.10.3",  # optional, defaults to 4.10.3 install_mamba = False, # use True to use mamba, which a faster drop-in replacement for conda )

 conda_create(